 Financial assistance information can be found on Rice Financial Aid's Visiting and Continuing Education Students page.

-Rice University's Glasscock School of Continuing Studies is proud to partner with Guild Education to bring our high-quality, market-attuned, accessible education and training opportunities to Guild's world-class partnering organizations.
-Learn more about our partnership with Guild.
+Rice Continuing Studies is proud to partner with Guild Education, expanding access to high-quality, workforce-relevant education for employees of Guild's partner organizations.
+Learn more about our partnership with Guild or complete the Rice-Guild Application.

-Due to the high demand for courses, registrations are considered final as of 10 working days before class starts.
-No refunds will be issued after these dates, and credits will not be given for future classes.
-No refunds will be granted for participants who miss a program portion.
-Refund requests before the deadline are subject to a 10% processing fee and must be made in writing to gscs@rice.edu.
-If books have been issued, the books' cost and shipping fees will be deducted.
-Refunds for credit card payments will be processed as credits to the accounts they were paid and may not appear as a credit until the following statement.
-Refunds for enrollments paid by check take up to four weeks to be processed and mailed by the Rice University accounting office.
-There is a $30 charge for any check returned for insufficient funds.
+Due to high demand, all registrations are final 10 business days prior to the program start date.
+No refunds will be issued after this deadline.
+Refund requests submitted before the deadline are subject to a 10% processing fee based on the program's full published tuition.
+Requests must be made in writing to riceprofdev@rice.edu.
+If books have been issued, the cost of books and shipping will be deducted from the refund.
+Credit card refunds are processed to the original payment method and may take up to one billing cycle to appear.
+Check refunds may take up to six weeks to be processed and mailed by the Rice University accounting office.
+A $30 fee will be charged for any returned check due to insufficient funds.

 “The Rice CFP Certification Education program exceeded all of my expectations.
 It was very well organized with top-notch instructors, and provided me with a rigorous review of all of the topics in preparation for the exam.
 For anyone interested in sitting for the CFP exam, I would highly recommend enrolling in Rice’s program.”